chaosparrot/talon_hud/README.md

 These are ideas that I want to implement in no specific order and with no specific timeline in mind.

 - An image panel with a header and a close icon which displays image content
-- Splitting out or merging topics from widgets into separate widgets
+- Splitting out or merging topics from widgets into separate widgets using voice
 - Better default image, dimension and font scaling based on physical dimensions of the screen

 Known issues